frothkoetter/cdw/README.md

  temp decimal, pressure decimal,humidity decimal,wind_speed decimal, clouds string);
 ```

-Now we populate the temporary table with the raw streaming events:
+Now we populate the temporary table with new events from the raw streaming:
 ```sql
 with flights as ( select
   year, month, dayofmonth, dayofweek, deptime, crsdeptime, arrtime, crsarrtime, uniquecarrier, flightnum, tailnum,